max3-2/itsh5py/README.md

 The original idea was taken from [SiggiGue](https://github.com/SiggiGue/hdfdict) thus there are some obvious similarities.
-This package extends the functionality to handle most of the pythonic data types.
+This package extends the functionality to handle most of the pythonic data types and adds functions for convenient handling of the different data structures.

 Find the [Full documentation here](https://www.google.com)